 On a day when you have already exhausted your legs skiing on the hill, snowshoeing or some other winter adventure, sledding may just be too much.
 You can still find the fun of soaring down the hill, without the work of hiking up the hill.
 Treat yourself and head up to Adventure Ridge atop Vail Mountain.
 There you can purchase tickets for snow tubing and get a lift up the hill for some tubing fun!

-Winter 2020-2021 Update: Sadly, Adventure Ridge and the snow tubing hill on Vail Mountain is not open this winter.
-The resort is focusing on their core ski operations this winter.
+Winter 2022-2023 Update: Sadly, Vail’s Adventure Ridge is again not opening this winter.
 But if you are up for a drive, there are several other snow tubing areas within an hour or so drive.

 Other Colorado Sledding Hills

 Vail is home to many great sledding hills.
 But so are many of the other Colorado mountain towns.